migueravila/SimpleFox/README.md

 If anyone has the doubt, in almost all of the screenshots you can see a Startpage made for it.
 It's called [Bento 🍱](https://github.com/MiguelRAvila/Bento) and It's another project I made.
 It fits with the Firefox theme because It's done with the same principles: Minimalist, Simple and Elegant.

 ![bento](https://github.com/migueravila/Bento/blob/master/assets/img/subheader.png)

+## ⚠️ Warning note

+As Firefox changed at version 88 introducing the Proton UI, all the old files and configurations moved to [oldFirefox](https://github.com/migueravila/SimpleFox/tree/oldFirefox) branch.
+Also there's pending the **OneLine** version.